luispedro/mahotas/docs/source/features.rst

 They can be computed for 2-D or 3-D images and are available in the ``mahotas.features.haralick`` module.

+Only the first 13 features are implemented.
+The last (14th) feature is normally considered to be *unstable*, although it is not clear to me why this is.
+(`See this unanswered question on Cross-validated <http://stats.stackexchange.com/questions/9763/what-is-this-maximum-correlation-coefficient>`__).

 Local Binary Patterns
 ~~~~~~~~~~~~~~~~~~~~~